Rajpratik71/Mininet-wiki/FAQ.md

 The command line options are `--switch user` and `--switch ovsk` for the user reference and Open vSwitch kernel switches, respectively.

+You can also use the CPqD [ofsoftswitch13](https://github.com/CPqD/ofsoftswitch13), which will replace `--switch user`.

 ***
 <a name="ethernet-loops"/>